Prologue - Clan Havoc

 If Steve had been with us, I knew what he would have done at that moment.

 "Comrades, the day is ours!"
-I yelled at the top of my lungs.
+I shouted at the top of my lungs.
 A cheer rose up from all of our dead and non-fighter allies.

 "For the true king of Arcadia!"
-Bryce shouted, waving his sword in the air and rallying the MacThois.
-Captain Slappy roared in approval, and all his usual miscreants were right there with him.
+Bryce roared, waving his sword in the air and rallying the MacThois.
+Captain Slappy whooped in approval, and all his usual miscreants were right there with him.